bright/new-www/content/blog/telehealth-video-conferencing-software.md

 To summarize, allow me to present a checklist of elements to look out for when choosing a provider.

 1. Remember that HIPAA does not equal GDPR and tools compliant with one do not necessarily comply with the other.
 2. Look at the pricing plans, but also search for the small print.
 Solutions might only seem cheap at the start but once you:

    * Need 24-hour support
    * Want unlimited data
    * Want unlimited call time
    * Want to add multiple callers
      The bill will start to grow.
 3. Does the solution offer support for both web and mobile technologies?
 4. Check if they have a developers' forum.
 This can act as an extra safety valve for your engineers, if the support will be slow to respond and a problem that occurs is critical, a developers forum might save the day. (nice to have)
 5. Verify the opinions on industry directories.
 6. Verify the video quality.
 Practitioners need to be able to spot any changes in general presence or skin tone.
 Full HD should be enough.
 7. Tech documentation
    Before you decide, ask your engineers for their opinion on each solution and if the available specifications are understandable and up to date.

+<div class="important-info"><h2>Good to know: Web Real-time communication (WebRTC)</h2><div>With WebRTC, you can add real-time communication capabilities to your application that works on top of an open standard.
+It supports video, voice, and generic data to be sent between peers, allowing developers to build powerful voice- and video-communication solutions.
+The technology is available on all modern browsers as well as on native clients for all major platforms</div></div>

+<div class="important-info"><h2>Good to know: SDK vs API</h2><div>APIs are used to communicate between different applications, whilst an SDK is a tool kit to build applications and features.
+In most cases, an SDK application will contain an API — or even multiple APIs depending on the purpose of the software.</div></div>